Kitty Foyle (radio and TV series): Radio program

 Kitty Foyle originally began on the radio.
 The program evolved from a segment on the short-lived radio program Stories America Loves which only ran a year on CBS.
 The first Kitty Foyle segment was broadcast in June 1942.
 However, the program had further origin to a 1939 best-selling novel written by Christopher Morley.
 The novel became the premise for the popular 1940 film of the same name starring Ginger Rogers.
 The film also resulted in a popular dress of the 1940s.

 The program was created by soap opera mogul Irna Phillips and was produced by daytime radio monarchs Frank and Anne Hummert.

 The program starred future Helen Trent, (another Hummert production), star Julie Stevens in the title role of Kitty Foyle.
 Bud Collyer, who was the voice of Superman at the time, portrayed the role of Wyn Strafford, the love interest of Kitty Foyle.
-Also apart of the Foyle family were Mark Smith and Victor Thorley who portrayed Kitty's father Pop Foyle and her brother Ed Foyle, respectively.
+Also a part of the Foyle family were Mark Smith and Victor Thorley who portrayed Kitty's father Pop Foyle and her brother Ed Foyle, respectively.
 Sportscaster Mel Allen served as the announcer.

 The soap opera was broadcast from October 5, 1942 to June 9, 1944 on CBS Radio.
 The program was sponsored by General Mills.